crystal-lang-tools/vscode-crystal-lang/README.md

 ### 3.10.
 Compiler

-> Note: reload VSCode to apply this setting.
+> Reload VSCode to apply this setting.

 Allow to set a custom absolute path for Crystal compiler executable.